kainlite/tr/priv/posts/2024/12-01-docker-advanced-scenarios.md

 %{
-  title: "What exactly is a container?",
+  title: "Docker advanced scenarios",
   author: "Gabriel Garrido",
-  description: "This will be a short course to master docker on linux, check the high level overview to learn more and be the first to sponsor this content",
+  description: "In this chapter we will learn a bit more about some advanced scenarios and where to continue learning...",
   tags: ~w(docker docker-course),
   published: true,
-  image: "docker-logo.svg",
+  image: "advanceddocker.webp",
   sponsored: true,
-  video: "AQpBRVMuR0NNLlYxr3Oe7hVldg5uA8JYE8xaibEkXvpftYwwajjIk05yhtnMmXmLZWzDhME7f9Au3E/QTZm5v3h90mI2lSIGKSJhIHc=",
+  video: "AQpBRVMuR0NNLlYxTJxSRfOfhl7jf3JuF/iCr59Ft4wVtu0td5HG//On8X1qfAwkUvdCST8aXPtgFedBaVfkKIATz1TgZNoe9R17SdiB066J",
   encrypted_content: true,
   lang: "en"
 }